richardmukechiwa/Customer-Segmentation/README.md

 ### Methodology

-**Data Preprocessing:**
+## **Data Preprocessing:**

 - Handled missing values, standardized income and purchase amount values for better performance in clustering.
 -
 - Scaled both Income and Total Purchase Amount using StandardScaler to ensure that both features are on the same scale.

-**Clustering:**
+### **Clustering:**

 - Implemented KMeans clustering with an optimal number of clusters determined by the Elbow Method and Silhouette Score.

 - Segmented customers into different groups based on their income levels and spending patterns.

-**Visualization:**
+### **Visualization:**

 - Used scatter plots and cluster centroids to visualize the customer segments.

 - Highlighted distinct customer segments with color coding based on Income and Total Spend.

-**Results**
+### **Results**

 The clustering analysis revealed three primary customer segments:

 Here's a chart illustrating the customer segmentation results:
 ![Customer Segmentation Chart](https://github.com/richardmukechiwa/Customer-Segmentation-Based-on-Income-and-Total-Spend-/blob/main/Clusterpic.png)

-High Income, High Spend:
+##### Group 0: **High Income, High Spend:** (Target Group)

-Customers with the highest purchasing power and highest total spend.
+ **Customers with the highest purchasing power and highest total spend.**
-Ideal for premium product marketing and loyalty programs.
+- Ideal for premium product marketing and loyalty programs.

-Moderate Income, Moderate Spend:
+##### Group 2: **Moderate Income, Moderate Spend: **

-Customers with moderate income and balanced spending habits.
+**Customers with moderate income and balanced spending habits.**
-Potential target for upselling and cross-selling opportunities.
+- Potential target for upselling and cross-selling opportunities.

-Low Income, Low Spend:
+##### Group 1 : **Low Income, Low Spend:**

-Customers with lower income and spending.
+**- Customers with lower income and spending with a few outlying cases**
-Focus on cost-effective products and promotional deals to increase engagement.
+- Focus on cost-effective products and promotional deals to increase engagement.

-Insights:
+### Insights:

-High-income customers tend to spend significantly more, making them prime candidates for personalized offers.
+- High-income customers tend to spend significantly more, making them prime candidates for personalized offers.

-Moderate-income customers can be encouraged to increase spending by promoting higher-value products.
+- Moderate-income customers can be encouraged to increase spending by promoting higher-value products.

-Low-income customers may respond better to discounts, bundles, or loyalty rewards to boost their spending behavior.
+- Low-income customers may respond better to discounts, bundles, or loyalty rewards to boost their spending behavior.

-Conclusion
+### Conclusion

 By segmenting customers based on income and total spend, businesses can better allocate marketing resources and create more targeted marketing campaigns.
 These insights can help in identifying key customer groups, improving customer satisfaction, and boosting overall sales.

-Tools and Libraries
+### Tools and Libraries

-Python: Used for data preprocessing, analysis, and visualization.
+**Python:** Used for data preprocessing, analysis, and visualization.

-Pandas: For data manipulation and feature engineering.
+**Pandas:** For data manipulation and feature engineering.

-Scikit-learn: For implementing the KMeans algorithm.
+**Scikit-learn:** For implementing the KMeans algorithm.

-Matplotlib/Seaborn: For creating visualizations of the clusters.
+**Matplotlib/Seaborn:** For creating visualizations of the clusters.

-Future Work
+### Future Work
-Include more features such as recency, number of purchases by channel, and household size to further refine the segmentation.
+- Including more features such as recency, number of purchases by channel, and household size to further refine the segmentation.
-Explore other clustering techniques like DBSCAN or Hierarchical Clustering for comparison.
+- Explore other clustering techniques like DBSCAN or Hierarchical Clustering for comparison.
-Extend the analysis by incorporating predictive modeling to identify customer churn or predict future spending.
+- Extend the analysis by incorporating predictive modeling to identify customer churn or predict future spending.